filamentgroup/tablesaw/README.md

     <table data-tablesaw-mode="columntoggle">

 Table headers must have a `data-tablesaw-priority` attribute to be eligible to toggle. `data-tablesaw-priority` is a numeric value from 1 to 6, which determine default breakpoints at which a column will show.
-As of first release, the defaults are:
+The breakpoint defaults are:

 ```html
 <th data-tablesaw-priority="persist"><!-- Not eligible for toggle, always shows --></th>